ready4-dev/readyforwhatsnext/content/en/blog/releases/Datasets/_index.md

 - Data - datasets
 ---

-All current and previous releases of framework, model, instructional and poster datasets.
+Current and previous releases of model, instructional and poster datasets.